temporalio/awesome-temporal/readme.md

 ## Samples

 Multi-language or language-agnostic samples.
-For samples in a specific lang, see the Samples subsection of that lang below.
+(For samples in a specific lang, see the Samples subsection of the lang's section.)

 - [`temporalio/temporal-pendulum`](https://github.com/temporalio/temporal-pendulum) - Switch between equivalent Workflows written in Go, Java, TS, and PHP.
 - [`temporalio/temporal-polyglot`](https://github.com/temporalio/temporal-polyglot) - Workflows in one lang signaling Workflows or starting Activities written in other langs.